At a Glance

 Carey Run MOS Sanctuary was the first property to be purchased by the Maryland Ornithological Society (MOS), which now owns ten sanctuaries across the state.
 The original purchase in 1962 was a 52-acre farm, complete with a farmhouse, which had been abandoned for several years.
 In 1973, MOS purchased another 110 acres, bringing Carey Run to its current size of 162 acres.

 The sanctuary is located in eastern Garrett County and is named for the stream, Carey Run, which flows through the property.
 Carey Run is a tributary of the Savage River and joins the river just outside the entrance to the sanctuary.
 Another stream, Hefner Run, flows into Carey Run within the sanctuary.
 The two stream valleys form a Y-shape that cradles the old farmhouse, built in 1887 from white pines grown on the property.
 A small freshwater pond, formed by damming Carey Run, is located a short distance from the house.
 The original dam was man-made but beavers occasionally assist in dam remodeling.
-There are also river otters at Carey Run, as well as black bear and coyotes.
+There are also river otters at Carey Run, as well as black bears and coyotes.

 Carey Run has diverse plant communities.
 The majority of the land is covered by mixed deciduous forest interspersed with Eastern Hemlock groves.
 The sanctuary also holds plantations of white pine and Douglas fir, planted when these species were important timber crops.
 There is a small meadow near the house; a large field and hedgerow combination, along with an old orchard, at the northwest border; and a set of wildlife hedges and grassy meadows in the southwest corner.
 The fields and meadows are mown once annually to maintain good habitat for a diverse assortment of grassland birds as well as for pollinators.

+Bird feeders are located near the house and are kept stocked by Allegany-Garrett Bird Club members.
 Carey Run has an extensive bluebird nest box trail, which is maintained and monitored by local MOS members and by students from Frostburg State University.
 Research on use of the nest boxes by bluebirds and other cavity nesters has been conducted by Professor William Devlin (now retired) and his students since the late 1960s.
 Carey Run formerly hosted a bird banding station, run by a changing set of volunteer banders for many years.
 Records indicate that over 68 species were banded on the sanctuary.

 Carey Run occasionally hosts large gatherings, including an annual youth nature camp organized by MOS member Chuck Hager.
 The sanctuary also hosts annual work days each spring, and periodic blitzes by teams of naturalists who perform biological surveys of the flora and fauna.
 If you wish to participate in a workday or a bioblitz, please contact the Sanctuary Committee Chair (sanctuary@mdbirds.org).